kenba/via-httplib/README.md

 + The `asio` C++ library.
 Either [standalone asio](http://think-async.com/) or [boost asio](http://www.boost.org/).

-+ For: mutithreading, authentication and/or the request router, the relevant [boost](http://www.boost.org/) libraries are required.
++ For: multithreading, authentication and/or the request router, the relevant [boost](http://www.boost.org/) libraries are required.
 However, if they are not required, the library can use [standalone asio](http://think-async.com/) on its own.

 + For HTTPS: the `OpenSSL` library, see [openssl](http://www.openssl.org/).